Khaled2049/all-out/frontend/README.md

 Make sure you are in the **all-out/frontend** directory.

+Delete or clear out your node_modules directory if you have one before your first build.

 Run the command `docker compose up -d` to start the dev client

 This will be accessible at your [localhost](localhost:3000) on port 3000